ADirin/OTP1_LectureMaterial/Introduction_To_SEP.md

 ### Lectures

 - Weekly face-to-face lectures cover key software engineering concepts and processes.
-Examples are provided primarily in Java or Python.
-Attendance is mandatory.
+Examples are provided primarily in Java.
+Attendance is face-to-face lectures are mandatory.

 ### Project Assignment

 - The course includes a project focused on software architectural planning, design, and implementation.
-The emphasis is on the process rather than the final product.
+The emphasis is on **the process**, **the process**, **the process**, rather than the final product itself, even though you must have a functional demo at the end of the course.
+    - What comes to your mind **the process**
-- Use Trello for project management, with the Scrum Master sharing the board with the teacher at [amir.dirin@metropolia.fi](mailto:amir.dirin@metropolia.fi).
-The project is divided into four sprints, each lasting two weeks, and extends into the SEP2 course for further development.
+- In both courses (SEP1 and SEP2), we use Trello for project management, which the project team must update during each sprint and share with the teacher during the sprint review.
+The project is divided into four sprints, each lasting two weeks, and continues into the SEP2 course for further development.
-- Project topics are provided by the teacher, and you can choose from Java, Python, or React for implementation.
+- Project topics are provided by the teacher, and you can choose from Java,for implementation.

 ### Home/Class Assignments